StackStorm/st2docs/docs/source/mistral_result.rst

     2018-03-28 22:40:07,371 140124956804432 INFO stackstorm_notifier [-] [839925d9-02c7-47be-ad8e-ce0943749a7b] The workflow event WORKFLOW_SUCCEEDED for 839925d9-02c7-47be-ad8e-ce0943749a7b is published to st2.

-The results tracking mechanism is still available for manual intervention and can be enabled on an individual workflow basis in case |st2| or Mistral services is offline during a callback operation.
+The results tracking mechanism is still available for manual intervention and can be enabled on an individual workflow basis in case |st2| or Mistral services are offline during a callback operation.

 .. code-block:: bash